mckinsey/vizro/vizro-core/docs/pages/user-guides/customizing-css.md

     }
     ```

-- **Class selector:** Applies the style to all elements with the specified classname.
+- **Class selector:** Applies the style to all elements with the specified class.

     ```
     .card {